Like a Dragon Gaiden: The Man Who Erased His Name: Synopsis

 After faking his death in late 2016, (Note: As depicted in Yakuza 6: The Song of Life.)
 Kazuma Kiryu continues to live in secrecy, operating as an agent for the Daidoji faction under the codename "Joryu".
 He undertakes various tasks for the Daidoji via orders from his handler Kihei Hanawa, in exchange for anonymous funding to the Morning Glory Orphanage.
 Outside of his job, he spends time meditating in a Buddhist temple with the help of its head priest, it being a Daidoji front.

 In 2019, Kiryu is tasked with providing security for a smuggling operation in Yokohama.
 The operation turns out to be a trap, as an unidentified yakuza group ambushes the agents and attempts to kidnap Hanawa.
 Kiryu manages to drive the yakuza away, though one of them recognizes him.
 The next day, Kiryu investigates the local Seiryu Clan in Isezaki Ijincho, but soon discovers that it was the Omi Alliance's Watase Family who ambushed the Daidoji agents.
 A group of Watase Family members, led by their captain Yuki Tsuruno and lieutenant Kosei Shishido, corners Kiryu, then kidnaps Hanawa when he refuses to comply.
 Kiryu is reprimanded by Daidoji manager Yoshimura, who suggests that they abandon Hanawa to maintain the Daidoji's secrecy.
-Kiryu refuses and, with the help of the head priest, escapes after defeating Yoshimura and the other agents.
+Kiryu refuses and, with the help of the head priest, escapes after defeating Yoshimura and several other agents.

 Kiryu meets with Tsuruno in a bar in Ijincho, where the latter reveals that his patriarch, Masaru Watase, has requested his men to investigate Kiryu's supposed death since 2016, believing it to be fabricated.
 Tsuruno asks Kiryu to cooperate with the Watase Family in exchange for freeing him from the Daidoji and allowing him to re-fake his death and reunite with his foster children in Okinawa.
 Tsuruno sends Kiryu to Sotenbori, Osaka to meet with local fixer Akame.
 After helping Akame with a few of her jobs, she takes Kiryu to the Castle, a secret adult entertainment hub located on a ship outside of Sotenbori governed by the Omi Alliance's Kijin Clan.
 At the Castle, Kiryu signs up to fight in the Coliseum arena to prove his worth to Shishido, who then reveals Hanawa's location to Kiryu.
 Kiryu returns to Sotenbori, confronts Tsuruno and other Watase Family members, and frees Hanawa after defeating them.